birkenkrahe/cc/org/tutorial.md

 </table>

-<a id="org3234aab"></a>
+<a id="org925dc43"></a>

 # Acknowledgements

-I'm indebted to Jacob Strickland and Jacob Wolfrom for comments that helped improve this tutorial.
+I'm indebted to Jacob Strickland and Jacob Wolfrom for testing the first version, for their careful reading and for many comments that helped improve this tutorial.